-If you notice your cat urinating more frequently or urinating outside the litter box, he may have a feline urinary tract infection.
-These common infections have specific symptoms, and being aware of the signs can help you get your kitty the medical attention he needs.
+If you notice your cat urinating more frequently or urinating outside the litter box, he may have a feline urinary tract infection (UTI).
+These common infections have specific symptoms and being aware of the signs can help you get your kitty the medical attention he needs.

 The symptoms for almost every condition that affects the feline urinary tract are similar.
 This can make it impossible to find out what is wrong with your cat without specific testing.

-Although urinary problems are very common in cats, a true urinary tract infection is not the most frequent cause of illness.
+Although urinary problems are very common in cats, a true UTI is not the most frequent cause of illness.
 Many cats suffer from a condition called feline idiopathic cystitis (FIC) or the older name, feline urologic syndrome (FUS).
-According to the American Association of Feline Practitioners, the symptoms of a urinary tract infection can be identical to those of feline idiopathic cystitis and include:
+The symptoms of a UTI can be identical to those of feline idiopathic cystitis and include:

 - Blood in the urine